cseelhoff/RimThreaded/README.md

 CHANGE LOG:

-Version 1.2.4
+Version 1.2.4 - The Ken(obi) path(fix) to the Dark Side
+-Fixed bug in RegionCostCalculator.PathableNeighborIndices (kudos to Ken!)
--Fixed bug in CombatExtended.ProjectileCE.CheckCellForCollision
+-Fixed bug in Djikstra.Compare

 Version 1.2.3
 -Overhauled LongEventHandler multithreading